How to Use Microdata Person on Your Portfolio Website and Improve Your SEO

 Image of Google structured data testing tool results

-And Person item in details:
+And here’s the Person item in detail:

 Image of Google structured data testing tool results person